Skip to main content

 #

-• Concept Explanation: Once types are defined, you need to create “instances” to use them.
+• Concept Explanation: After defining types, you need to create “instances” to use them.
 Swift uses initializer syntax to create instances; the simplest form is writing the type name followed by empty parentheses ().
 Properties are accessed using dot syntax (.).

 #